Marine Spatial Planning Consultant, Paris, France

 Teaching Fellow, School of Environmental Design, University of Michigan, Ann Arbor, Michigan, USA

-Assisted teaching undergraduate architectural design studio; worked with visiting professors, Yona Friedman (Paris) and Cedric Price (London)
+Assisted teaching undergraduate architectural design studio; supported visiting professors, Yona Friedman (Paris) and Cedric Price (London)